 Strengths: All students in the MPH, MS-EOHS, and the DPH Programs are required to take a foundational course in each of the five core areas.
-The courses provide the content and learning experiences needed to achieve the public health core competencies, which are discussed in detail in Criterion 2.6.
+The courses provide the content and learning experiences needed to achieve the public health core competencies, which are discussed in detail in Criterion 2.6 in the ERF.